telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 * min - the value of the "min" aggregate (if specified)
 * sum - the value of the "sum" aggregate (if specified)
 * aggregates - provides access to all available aggregates, e.g. `aggregates.fieldName1.sum` or `aggregates.fieldName2.average`
+* items - the data items for current group.
+Returns groups if the data items are grouped (in case there are child groups)

 #### Example - set the group header template